mountainMath/doodles/content/posts/2020-09-28-first-time-buyer-lorenz-curves.markdown

   - geeky
   - affordability
 tags: []
-description: "Taking a look at affordability for first-time buyers, and what useful metrics can be constructed the measure this."
+description: "Taking a look at affordability for first-time buyers, and what useful metrics can be constructed to measure this."
 featured: ''
 images: ["https://doodles.mountainmath.ca/posts/2020-09-28-first-time-buyer-lorenz-curves_files/figure-html/lorenz_hh-1.png"]
 featuredalt: ""